g5search/heroku-postgres-evacuator/README.md

 In my testing, even if you delete a database plan, the PGBackups in heroku remain.
 I have no idea why or how, but that does provide a minor amount of safety.

+### Important Note on Usage

+Unfortunately, the Heroku CLI that this depends upon has an auto-update facility that explodes quite frequently when the CLI baked into this image is out-of-date.
+Like, really frequently.
+As in this image becomes useless in a matter of days.
+Until they [address this issue](https://github.com/heroku/heroku-cli/issues/129), you're going to continue to have to rebuild the image, possibly with `--no-cache` to ensure you are installing the latest CLI.
+I have no idea.
+I guess you could curl stuff through the API.

 ### Usage Example

 Values for your email and token can be found via the following commands: